 Shooting stars streaked like glowing threads across a velvet-black night sky.
-From the distant hills, a breeze hushed over fields of freshly cut hay, rippling a little pond and rustling long silken banners, red and yellow and pink, hanging from bamboo posts flocked in the grass like one-legged birds.
-The banners flapped and wagged in the breeze, a gentle counterpoint to the manic house music pulsing from inside a nearby geodesic dome.
-It was one of those moments—not so rare, really—when Orcas Island feels like a world unto itself.
+From the distant hills, a breeze hushed over fields of freshly cut hay, rippling a little pond and rustling long silken banners, red and yellow and pink, hanging from bamboo posts flocked in the grass like one-legged birds—a gentle counterpoint to the manic house music pulsing from inside a nearby geodesic dome.
+It was one of those moments, not so rare, really, when Orcas Island feels like a world unto itself.

 A hundred or so people in various states of intoxication clustered here and there across the secluded, pastoral grounds, talking and laughing loudly, hugging fervently, carrying on.
 A hundred more danced with loose limbs inside the dome.

-Bruce Pavitt started throwing these gatherings—Dragonfly Parties, he called them—before he moved to Orcas from Seattle in 1997.
+Bruce Pavitt started throwing these gatherings—he called them Dragonfly Parties—before he moved to Orcas from Seattle in 1997.
 With an eye toward cutting-edge electronic music and artful décor, he exposed the locals to a level of professionalism, intensity and indulgence they had never seen.
 Early Dragonfly Parties were held at Pavitt’s sprawling compound on Mt.
 Woolard; this balmy August evening in 2004 was the first one held across the island on Pavitt’s friend Kaj’s land.
 Inside the dome, a DJ played hard-thumping house and droning trance music, sending dancers into a frenzy.

 Around 2 a.m., Pavitt stood on the stage behind the DJ, surveying the celebration with Adam Farish, one of the first friends he made on-island.
 Glorious revelry: The crowd was ecstatic, the music reaching peak pitch.
 Pavitt put his hand on Farish’s shoulder, leaned in and shouted to be heard above the music.